department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 <div itemprop="description" class="va-introtext">
   If you disagree with a VA decision, you can choose one of the following review options to continue your case.
-If you aren't satisfied with that review, you can try another option.
+If you aren't satisfied with that review, you can try another eligible option.
 </div>

 <div class="usa-alert usa-alert-info">